juanprietob/clusterpost/src/clusterpost-execution/README.md

 Where localhost:8180 must be changed by the IP address running clusterpost-server.

-Change the path to the certificate accordingly.
+Change the path to the certificate accordingly in the configuration file